The Mare Performance Test (MPT)

 Overview

 Owners are encouraged to performance test their mares to determine their rideability and whether their talent lies in jumping or dressage.
 A study in Germany shows a high correlation between the Mare Performance Test (MPT) results and the ability to predict the talents of a mare's offspring.
 The test is not required, but can be an invaluable aid in determining the breeding goal for a mare.
-Genetic correlations, especially related to jumping and the high correlation of inheritability of gaits. make the Mare Performance Test a very important tool in deciding whether to breed a mare for jumping or dressage offspring.
+Genetic correlations, especially related to jumping and the high correlation of inheritability of gaits make the Mare Performance Test a very important tool in deciding whether to breed a mare for jumping or dressage offspring.

-The Mare Performance Test evaluates a mare's rideability, gaits and jumping talent, with each area weighted one-third in the final score.
-During the under saddle portion of the test, a mare's gaits are rated in addition to her temperament and character.
+The "traditional" Mare Performance Test evaluates a mare's rideability, gaits and jumping talent, with each area weighted one-third in the final score.
+During the dressage portion of the test, a mare's gaits are rated in addition to her temperament and character.
 Mares must be able to show a lengthened stride in each gait and such simple dressage movements as a three loop serpentine and free walk on a loose rein.
 The jumping portion of the test is conducted in a jumping chute without a rider rather than over a jump course with a rider.
 The mare's technique and scope are scored.

 Scoring

-There are three components for the MPT: rideability, gaits (average of walk, trot and canter scores) and jumping (average of technique and ability scores).
+There are three components for the "traditional" MPT: rideability, gaits (average of walk, trot and canter scores) and jumping (average of technique and ability scores).
 Prior to 2006, the scores for each aspect were awarded as whole numbers.
 The three component scores of rideability, gaits and jumping are then added together and divided by three to obtain the Total Score.
 In 2006, the AHS Mare and Stallion Committee voted to allow the use of both whole numbers and half-numbers, e.g, 7.0 or 7.5, in the scoring of the MPT.
 This practice has been adopted by the HV in Germany and has been shown to permit the judges to more accurately and fairly rate the mares.

 Reasons for Testing

 There are several reasons why a mare owner would want to have a mare performance tested .
 One is to obtain a performance record to use as a tool in making breeding decisions; another is so the mare can attain her Premium Mare status.
 Another reason for testing is to enable certain mares to advance to the Main Studbook.
-A mare with an eligible pedigree that attains a score of eight (8) or better on the jumping portion of the performance test may be entered into the Jumper Breeding Program.
+A mare with an eligible pedigree that attains a score of eight point five (8.5) or better on the jumping portion of the performance test may be entered into the Jumper Breeding Program.
 Additionally, in 2009 the AHS board of directors approved a modification to the scoring system whereby a mare that meets the other requirements for Premium eligibility but does not score an overall 7.0 on inspection (42 points) or a non-Hanoverian mare that does not obtain the necessary overall 7.0 or better for entry into the studbooks may have her free jumping score added to the overall inspection score with the resulting total divided by 7 (instead of 6).
 If this new total is 7.0 or better that result would count towards Premium eligibility (in the case of eligible Hanoverian mares) or Main Studbook acceptance (in the case of non-Hanoverian mares).

 Performance Record – All mare owners are encouraged to test their mares as proof of their rideability and athletic ability.
 It is also recommended that dams of all stallion prospects have passed the Mare Performance Test.